gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

 You can also define a DeviceTwinBinding without a Peripheral.
 The example below associates an Azure IoT Device Twin with a handler.
-This handler might do something like change the sampling rate for a sensor, or set a threshold on the device.
+This handler might do something like change the sampling rate for a sensor or set a threshold on the device.

 ```c
 static DeviceTwinBinding sensorSampleRate = {